Herdubreid/simple-ab/docs/how-to.md

 The thing to keep in mind here is that our app is single-threaded.
 If `testUrl` would return with a true or false result for example, it would need to hang onto the thread until it has completed the call to AIS and evaluated the response.
 In the meantime the app is unresponsive, giving the impression of poor performance or even having crashed.
 The solution is using what I like to call:

- >the recruiter - don't call us, we'll call you
+ >the agent - don't call us, we'll call you

 The programming term is >>callbacks<<, where a function to call is a parameter to a function.
 The signature of the `testUrl` function is: